wp-plugins/idx-broker-wordpress-plugin/readme.txt

 = 1.2.5 =

-Wraper option added, you can now generate your header and footer to copy and paste into the IDX Broker Middleware.
+Wrapper option added, you can now generate your header and footer to copy and paste into the IDX Broker Middleware.

 = 1.2.3 =